 Top Five Reasons Food Is Deemed Uneatable

 Every so often certain “experts” deem a food, or group of foods, “uneatable” for some reason or another.
 This will continue to happen until enough knowledgeable people come along and explain the faults in the “expert’s” reasoning or show the lack of scientific evidence.
 When more people say it’s safe to eat foods than people saying it’s not, the general public will open up to consuming them again.
-For some this will never happen; there will always be the ones who stick to their guns.
+For some foods this will never happen; there will always be the ones stigmatized as just bad.
 One such example is dietary saturated fat.

 In the 80s and 90s, dietary saturated fat had a really hard time and was essentially the whipping boy for a lot of problems.
 Bacon still can’t be mentioned without hearing a tired joke about having a heart attack.
 The same is true for eggs, fatter cuts of meat, and more.
 Over the years, a truckload of scientists and researchers have come out to show that saturated fat is not the evil we once thought it was.
 In moderation, it’s even a positive thing.
 It is funny that the same people “freeing us from the chains” of fat, are the ones pointing their fingers in other directions.
 “We shall overcome!” becomes “What’s next?!”

 There is some food that is incredibly easy to target over others.
-Though I have seen people violently attack a bell pepper, it is much harder to take it down versus grains.
+Though I have seen people violently attack bell peppers, it is much harder to take them down versus grains.
 Still, let’s look at why and how these foods usually take a hit.

 1. The food is a high-allergy risk.

 Foods like eggs, wheat, and nuts are just a few examples.
 People with allergies to these foods make up an extremely small percentage of the overall population.
 But because there is an allergic expression in some, it leads to a rally against their use for all.

 2. The food is connected with an ethical dilemma.